TCLee-tech/consuming_rest_API/Spring WebFlux - non-blocking reactive WebClient/realtime_AI_sentiment_analysis_of_streaming_data/readme.md

-Real-time sentiment analysis (Azure AI) of streaming data (tweets from Twitter)
+Real-time sentiment analysis (by Azure Cognitive Services, AI) of streaming data (tweets from Twitter)

+See a recording at: https://youtu.be/DzkyP4Q_bEo

 <strong>This is an outline of the java files in this folder</strong>